 A well-run management company should be particularly concerned about the policies which are in place.
 Numerous times residents voiced their opinions that the policies and procedures within their building are either inefficient or ineffective.
 These may include:

 – Forcing visitors to get parking passes even if they are staying for 15minutes

 – Requiring residents to obtain certified deposits for moving in/out and deliveries

 – Not having a suggestion box, that allows for feedback.

 – Not having a designated, easy to find an indoor spot for Realtor lockboxes.

 – Security refusing parcels or keys on behalf of condo owners/tenants.

 – Not allowing Realtor Photographers to take pictures of building amenities.

-In conclusion, property management companies which constantly evaluate their own role in the condo building and the level of satisfaction they bring to residents of that building have a higher chance in succeeding in the long run.
-Websites such as mysquareonecondo allow residents of various condos to write positive or negative experiences in any particular building.
-This transparent process ensures that the condo property managements are ethical, consistent and always serving the best interest of the residents.
+In conclusion, property management companies which constantly evaluate their own role in the condo building and the level of satisfaction they bring to residents of that building have a higher chance of succeeding in the long run.
+Websites such as MySquareOneCondo allow residents of various condos to write positive or negative experiences in any particular building.
+This transparent process ensures that the condo property management are ethical, consistent and always serving the best interest of the residents.

 You can follow any responses to this entry through the RSS 2.0 feed.